You can configure the PHP settings for each of your Acquia Cloud environments.

 You can configure the maximum amount of time any PHP process can take.
 If a PHP process does not complete in this amount of time, it fails and sends an error.
 This time limit helps to prevent PHP processes from becoming stuck and unavailable to serve new requests.

-The default setting for PHP maximum execution time (300 seconds, or 5 minutes) is adequate for most Drupal websites on Acquia Cloud, and you should change it only when necessary.
+The default setting for PHP maximum execution time (300 seconds, or 5 minutes) is adequate for most Drupal applications on Acquia Cloud, and you should change it only when necessary.

 The danger of allowing longer PHP maximum execution times is that individual page loads can occupy process slots for long periods of time, blocking other processes from using them.